omarfaruqe/biological-sequence-analysis/README.md

 1. Functional annotation

+## 1.a R Programming Language

+### 1. Background
+- **Development:** Developed by Ross Ihaka and Robert Gentleman at the University of Auckland, New Zealand.
+- **Launch:** First appeared in the early 1990s.
+- **Purpose:** Designed for statistical computing and graphics.

+### 2. Features
+- **Open Source:** Free and open-source.
+- **Platform Independent:** Works on Windows, MacOS, and Linux.
+- **Statistical Analysis:** Excels in statistical computing and graphical representation of data.
+- **Packages:** Vast repository of packages for various statistical procedures and graphical methods.
+- **Scripting Language:** Allows for scripting, making it flexible and powerful for data analysis.

+### 3. Community & Support
+- **CRAN:** The Comprehensive R Archive Network (CRAN) is a repository of thousands of packages.
+- **Active Community:** Supported by a vibrant community.

+## 1.b RStudio

+### 1. What is RStudio?
+- **Integrated Development Environment (IDE):** An IDE for R programming.
+- **Development:** Developed by RStudio, PBC.

+### 2. Features
+- **Code Execution:** Allows writing and executing R code.
+- **Debugging Tools:** Integrated tools for debugging R scripts.
+- **Package Management:** Simplifies managing R packages.
+- **Version Control:** Support for systems like Git.
+- **Plots & Reports:** Ability to view plots and generate reports.

+### 3. User Interface
+- **Panels:** Includes panels for scripts, R console, environment/variables, and output/plots.
+- **Customizable Layout:** Layout can be customized to suit the user's workflow.

+### 4. Accessibility
+- **Desktop and Server Versions:** Available in desktop and server versions.

+# 2. Installing Requisite Libraries in R

+### 1. Open R or RStudio
+- Open R or RStudio.
+RStudio is recommended for a more user-friendly interface.

+### 2. Use the `install.packages()` Function
+- To install a package, use the `install.packages()` function with the package name as a string.
+- Example: `install.packages("ggplot2")`

+### 3. Loading Libraries
+- After installation, load the package into your R session using `library()` or `require()`.
+- Example: `library(ggplot2)` or `require(ggplot2)`

+### 4. Installing Multiple Packages
+- To install multiple packages at once, pass a vector of package names.
+- Example: `install.packages(c("ggplot2", "dplyr", "tidyr"))`

+### 5. Dependencies
+- `install.packages()` also installs any dependencies of the package by default.

+### 6. Using CRAN Mirrors
+- When installing packages, you may need to select a CRAN mirror, preferably one close to your location for faster downloads.

+### 7. Updating Packages
+- Use `update.packages()` to update all your installed packages to their latest versions.

+### 8. Troubleshooting
+- Common issues include installation errors due to missing dependencies, internet connection problems, or lack of administrative rights.

+### 9. Additional Repositories
+- R can also install packages from other sources like Bioconductor, GitHub, or local files, often using the `devtools` package for GitHub sources.

 ## 3. Read and Store DNA Sequences
 Reading and storing DNA sequences in R involves a few key steps, such as reading the file containing the sequences, processing the data, and storing it in an appropriate data structure.
 Here, I'll assume the DNA sequences are stored in a plain text file, one sequence per line.
 This is a simple and common format, but be aware that in real-world applications, DNA sequences might be stored in formats like FASTA or GenBank, which would require slightly different handling.